jarrodmillman/bids-oap/README.md

 ## Restrictions

-- One application per individual per calendar year.
 - Fees will be subsidized only for fully open access journals or books (that is, the entire journal or book must be freely available to the public without a subscription or access fee).
 - BIDS will fund up to $2,500 in fees.
+- Each eligible individual may receive this funding no more than one time per calendar year.

 ## Attribution